sAleksovski/react-native-android-widget/docs/docs/index.md

 React Native Android Widget is an open source library for building android widgets using React Native - without touching the native side.

-Get started building by installing React Native Android Widget or following our [First Widget Tutorial](./tutorial/widget-design.md) to learn the main concepts.
+Get started building by installing React Native Android Widget or by following the [Tutorial](./tutorial/widget-design.md) to learn the main concepts.

 ## Getting Started